-Some of the most common assets our divorce attorneys in Charleston we see when diving a marital estate during a divorce include retirement accounts.
+Some of the most common assets our divorce attorneys in Charleston we see when dividing a marital estate during a divorce include retirement accounts.
 Many employers offer these types of accounts as an employment benefit, or couples sometimes start these accounts themselves.
 They offer tax benefits for those who have extra money to save.
 Divorcing couples are often worried that they’ll incur tax penalties when they divide these accounts, but that’s usually not the case.
 In this article, the family law attorneys at Futeral and Nelson explain how retirement accounts are handled by the family court in a South Carolina divorce case.

 In South Carolina, Are Spouses Entitled to Each Other’s Retirement Accounts?